 Review: Starring Paul Sidhu ‘2307: Winters Dream’ is a dark vision of the future as well as a character study, which illustrates both the dark side as well as the nobility of humanity.

-The story, which is written by Paul Sidhu is set nearly 300 – years in our future.
+The story, which was devised by Paul Sidhu and Joey Curtis who also wrote the screenplay is set nearly 300 – years in our future.

 From the start of the movie.
-We’re thrown into an ice age, which ironically is in Arizona, which in present day is desert.
+We’re thrown into an ice age, which ironically is in Arizona, which in the present day is a desert.

 The story sees Bishop and his team of commandos on the hunt for ASH-393 a rogue genetically engineered humanoid.
 This rogue is accused of pretty much every bad thing you can think of.